bikeshaving/crank/website/documents/index.md

   const toggleThrottle = () => {
     throttle = !throttle;
     // TODO: A nicer user behavior would be to not generate a new card
-    // when activating the throttle.
+    // when toggling the throttle.
     this.refresh();
   };